PyroCMS-Addons/mailchimp-module/README.md

  1. Add to your addons directory as `/addons/default/thrive/mailchimp-module/*`
  2. Dump Autoloader `composer dump-autoload`
  3. Run install `php artisan addon:install thrive.module.mailchimp`
- 4. Once you have connected your API key, run this command: `php artisan mailchimp:sync`
+ 4. Once you have connected your API key, run this command: `php artisan mailchimp:sync all`

 ## Plugin